Tulip-Dev/tulip/doc/developer/plugin_development.rst

 * *Generic algorithms:* This kind of plug-ins can be used to modify the entire graph.
 In other case  it is preferable to use a specific class of algorithms to implement your plug-in.
 See the section called :ref:`The Algorithm class <plugins_algorithm>`.

-* *Importation algorithms:* Plug-ins to import a specific graph.
+* *Import algorithms:* Plug-ins to import a specific graph.
 For example a plug-in that will create a graph from a file directory system.
 See the section called :ref:`Import plug-ins <plugins_import>`.

 * *Export algorithms:* Plug-ins to save a graph to a specific type of file.
 See the section called :ref:`Export plug-ins <plugins_export>`.